pubnub/arduino/README.md

 ``~/sketchbook/libraries/PubNub/`` and restart your Arduino IDE.
 Try out the examples!

+##Supported Hardware

+The Arduino ecosystem features a multitude of platforms that have significant differences regarding their hardware capabilities;
+here, we list the status of PubNub support for various platforms:

+  * ATMega168-based generic boards (Duemilanove, Diecimila...):
+Not supported due to too small RAM and flash memory size.
+  * ATMega328-based generic boards (Duemilanove, Uno), Arduino
+Ethernet: Supported.
+The space for user code may be somewhat limited.
+When used with aJson library, some tweaks are required, see the top of the PubNubJson example.

+  * Arduino Mega (ATMega2560): Supported.
+  * Arduino Mega (ATMega1280): Untested, but should work just fine.

+Except Arduino Ethernet, network connectivity must be added by an external board ("shield"):

+  * Arduino Ethernet Shield: Supported.
+The shield must be based on the WizNet W5100 chip - this should be the case for all but some ancient ethernet shields.
+  * Arduino WiFi Shield: Supported with the newest firmware and software.
+The support must be enabled in the PubNub library.
+Please see the "WiFi Shield Support" section for details.

 ##WiFi Shield Support

 The PubNub library supports the WiFi shield as well.
 In order